ultimateebeast/text-to-audio/README.md

 # 🔊 Text-to-Audio PDF Reader (Python)

-A Python-based tool that reads aloud the content of a PDF file using text-to-speech (TTS).
-This application extracts all printable text from a PDF (such as books or documents) and speaks it using the system's default voice.
+A modern, Python-based tool that reads aloud the content of any PDF file using text-to-speech (TTS).
+Built with `PyPDF2`, `tkinter`, and `pyttsx3`, this application extracts all readable text from a PDF (such as books or documents) and speaks it using your system's voice engine.
+It now features a visual file picker popup for selecting files easily.

 ---

 ## 📚 Features

+- 📂 Choose PDF file via file picker (no path typing!)
-- 📄 Reads and extracts text from any PDF file
+- 📄 Extracts text from standard, searchable PDF files
-- 🔊 Converts extracted text into audio using TTS
+- 🔊 Reads the extracted text aloud using TTS
-- 🎧 Speaks content aloud in real-time
-- 🧠 Simple, efficient, and offline — no internet required
+- 🧠 Works completely offline — no internet required
+- 🎧 System voice support with adjustable rate/volume
+- 📝 Optional support for summarizing the spoken content *(coming soon)*

 ---

 ## 🛠 Requirements

-Install the required libraries using `pip`:
+Install the required Python libraries:

-bash
-pip install PyPDF2
-pip install pyttsx3
-pip install pyaudio
+pip install PyPDF2 pyttsx3 pyaudio colorama
+🧠 tkinter comes pre-installed with Python, no need to install it separately.

 ▶️ How to Use
-Clone the repository or download the script:
+Clone the repository:

 git clone https://github.com/ultimateebeast/text-to-audio
 cd text-to-audio

-Run the Python script:
+Run the script:

-python text_to_audio.py
+python main.py

-Enter the PDF file path when prompted.
+Choose a PDF file using the popup file selector.

-The program will extract the text and start reading it aloud.
+The program will extract the text and start reading it aloud using your system's default voice.

-📌 Note
+📌 Notes
-This tool reads all printable text from the given PDF.

-Non-standard or image-based PDFs may not produce meaningful results.

-Works offline using your system’s built-in voice engine.
+Works best with searchable PDFs (not scanned/image-based ones).

+Pages without readable text will be skipped automatically.

+All processing is done locally — your data never leaves your device.

 🧑‍💻 Author
 Pratyush Jain
 🔗 GitHub: @ultimateebeast

 📄 License
-This project is licensed under the MIT License
+This project is licensed under the MIT License.